20tab/UnrealEnginePython/README.md

 Mid term goal is allowing scripting of the editor too.

 The plugin embeds the python3 library and automatically adds an actor class (PyActor), a pawn class (PyPawn) and a component class (PythonComponent).
-Both are available in your editor once you load the plugin.
+They are available in your editor once you load the plugin.

 All of the exposed engine features are under the 'unreal_engine' virtual module (it is completely coded in c into the plugin, so do not expect to run 'import unreal_engine' from a standard python shell)